 A taxpayer who qualifies for the foreign offshore Streamlined Procedures can come clean with the IRS and potentially suffer no penalties.
 In order to qualify, a taxpayer must fulfill a non-residency requirement and certify that that the failure to report all income, pay all tax, and submit all required information returns, including FBARs, resulted from non-willful conduct.

 FACT OR FICTION – THE STREAMLINED PROCEDURES IS NOT THE ONLY TAX AMNESTY PROGRAM AVAILABLE.

 While the Streamlined Procedures is the main program for non-willfully delinquent taxpayers, there are a number of additional options available to delinquent taxpayers.
-For example, there are special programs and procedures for taxpayers who have only failed to file FBARs or have failed to include an informational form with their tax return, such as the form for ownership of a foreign corporation.
+For example, there are special procedures for taxpayers who have only failed to file FBARs.

 There is also a new program for willfully delinquent taxpayers, featuring heavier penalties (but avoidance of criminal prosecution), which was introduced in September of last year, after the OVDP program ended.